Reproducing published extracts, images, figures, etc

 Step 4: request permission

-If you don't have permission to reproduce a work, you must request it from the copyright holder using our request permission using our Request to reproduce an extract from a third party's published work (Word) letter template.
+If you don't have permission to reproduce a work, you must request it from the copyright holder using our Request to reproduce an extract from a third party's published work (Word) letter template.

 If the copyright holder is a publisher, send your request to the ‘rights and permissions’ department.
 Do not leave this to the end of your writing-up period as publishers can take a long time to reply.
 If you do not get a reply contact them again after 4-6 weeks.